rudderlabs/rudder-load/README.md

   # Automatically define CPU, memory, message generators and concurrency based on the target event rate set in `MAX_EVENTS_PER_SECOND`
   # overprovisioning each resource by the percentage mentioned after the comma e.g. "overprovision,20" means overprovision by 20%
   RESOURCE_CALCULATION: "overprovision,20"

+  # Timeout when attempting to port forward
+  PORT_FORWARDING_TIMEOUT: "10s"
 ```

 #### Overriding Configuration